This post may include affiliate links.

 If you’re planting a seedling, make a large hole about 2” deep, loosen the roots of the seedling, and place into the hole.
 Fill the hole with soil and pat gently.
 Give them a little bit of EB Stone Sure Start to get them started with extra nutrients.

 What kind of cucumber grows best in a container?

 Not all cucumber plants will grow well in containers.
-You want a compact variety that won’t make giant, six-foot vines.
+You want a compact variety that won’t make giant, eight-foot vines that need trellises for support.
+Check the seed packet for phrases like “bush cucumber” or “compact variety” to ensure they’ll work in a pot.
 Here are the best varieties of cucumber to grow in containers.

 Can I plant a cucumber from the store to grow more cucumbers?

 Sadly, no. Most store-bought cucumbers are hybrids, which means the seeds–even if fertile–will not grow true and the plant will not set fruit.
 Better to spend a few dollars and get a packet of Tasty Green cucumber seeds.

 Cucumber Pests and Diseases